XavierCorominas/Adaptive_Threshold_TMS_Force_Task/README.md

 •	Real-time monitoring — Adaptive checking starts 20 ms after detected onset and repeats every 6 ms. At each checkpoint, local RFD is calculated from a linear regression over the preceding 20 ms of smoothed force.

 •	Adaptive decision — Current RFD and/or force are compared with checkpoint-specific references from the previous 3 profiles.
 The operator can select BELOW or ABOVE behavior, and RFD_ONLY, FORCE_ONLY, or COMBINED decision logic.
+COMBINED logic is recommended to avoid false positives.

 •	Trigger — The first eligible checkpoint satisfying the selected rule sends the stimulation trigger.
 The individualized checking window is capped at 180 ms after onset.